MarcBlattmann/Who-Wants-to-Be-a-Millionaire/README.md

 ---

 ## 🚀 How to Play
 1. Run the program in your preferred Java IDE or terminal.
-[Tutorial](https://github.com/MarcBlattmann/Who-Wants-to-Be-a-Millionaire/wiki/Setup)
-2. Decide whether to continue playing or take your winnings after each question.
+[Setup Tutorial](https://github.com/MarcBlattmann/Who-Wants-to-Be-a-Millionaire/wiki/Setup)
+2. Answer the questions to the best of your knowledge.
+3. After each correct answer, decide whether to:
+   - Continue playing to try for a higher prize.
+   - Take your winnings and secure your prize.
-3. Aim for the **1 million prize** or secure your winnings at a lower level!
+4. Aim for the **1 million prize** or secure your winnings at a lower level!

 ---

 ## 📋 Requirements
 - Java Development Kit (JDK) installed.
 - A terminal or IDE that supports Java execution.

+---

+## 🙏 Acknowledgments

+Special thanks to the following open-source projects used in this game:
+- [**dotenv-java**](https://github.com/cdimascio/dotenv-java): Used to manage environment variables seamlessly.
+- [**JSON-java**](https://github.com/stleary/JSON-java): Used for parsing and handling JSON data effortlessly.

+These tools helped make this project more robust and efficient. 💡✨

+---

+## 📜 License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

+## 🌟 Contributing
+Feel free to fork this repository, create a branch, and submit a pull request with your improvements!
+Contributions are welcome. 😊

+---

+## 📧 Contact
+For any questions or feedback, feel free to contact me via [GitHub](https://github.com/MarcBlattmann).